rganly/Lifetime-Reproductive-Success/Finnish/README.md

 Output: "Data_comments_FIN.csv" (See "Data_comments_FIN.xlsx", which was adapted from "Data_comments_FIN.csv")

-## 1. Demographic info for each population
+## 1. Index person
-01_Demo.R
+01_Indexperson.R
 Aim:
 Input:
 Output:

-01_Child_grandchild_sibchild.R
-Aim:
+## 2. Siblings of index person
+02_Sibling.R
+Aim: calculate LRS (N of children and N of grandchildren) and age of having the first/last child for each sibling of index person
 Input: ""
 Output: ""

-## 2. Index person
-02_Indexperson.R
+## 3. Spouses of index person and index person's siblings
+03_Spouse.R
 Aim:
-Input:
-Output:

-## 3. Siblings of index person
-03_Sibling.R
-Aim: calculate LRS (N of children and N of grandchildren) and age of having the first/last child for each sibling of index person
 Input: ""
 Output: ""

-## 4. Spouses of index person and index person's siblings
-04_Spouse.R
+03_Child_grandchild_sibchild.R
 Aim:
 Input: ""
 Output: ""

+## 4. Demographic info for each population
+04_Demo.R
+Aim:
+Input:
+Output:

 ## 5. Pedigree